sebbader/IDS-Information-Model-Demo/README.md

 which in turn delegates to the URL and Token validation logic.

 ## Usage Examples

+All examples of this demo project are provided in the form of JUnit tests (src/test/java).
+Note that some tests expect the existence of the validator dependency, and will fail without it.

 ### Supporting the IDS Messaging Communication Paradigm